All Episodes

 They're probably excited by the proposition.

-Most men probably jealous they wish they had a wife like Hillary couldn't control them.
+They wish they had a wife like Hillary who couldn't control them.

 But the idea that she wants to, that's nothing unique.

-All right, here we're gonna play a portion here of Schwarzenegger endorsing McCain.
+All right, we're going to play a portion here of Schwarzenegger endorsing McCain.

-All day long, and last night, pundits from across the political spectrum have been saying McCain is gonna have to reach out to the right.
+All day long and last night, pundits from across the political spectrum have been saying McCain is going to have to reach out to the right.

 He's not getting conservative support yet.

-He's gonna have to do that some point if he hopes to win the presidency.
+He's going to have to do that at some point if he hopes to win the presidency.

 Here is Schwarzenegger explaining why he is endorsing McCain.